First: Some Links

 English ex-amateur internationalists are of course frequent competitors at the Games – Alan Simpson and Geoff Capes come to mind in that respect.
 The English throwers who took part included John Savidge, Arthur Rowe (who had many tremendous battles with Bill Anderson) and Geoff Capes.

-See the link below for this excellent book
+See the link below for this excellent book, currently being uploaded

 This page on the website will look some various aspects of the professional side of the sport.
 There will be profiles of athletes and others connected with it as well as some information about the various meetings.